Monday, February 1, 2021

 of the Buddha (trans.
 Shirane 1998, 89)

 Shirane writes that it is true that this poem can be read as a single scene (of Buddha statues surrounded by chrysanthemum flowers) but that it "is better read as a combination poem in which the two parts are joined by scent or connotative equivalences" (1998, 90).
 There is a stark contrast between the lively and ephemeral scent of the chrysanthemum with the enduring ancient statues.
 Yet, both the chrysanthemum and the Buddhas of Nara are associated with refinement and the classical period and therefore share overtones.
-In Zhèng Gǔ's couplet, however, there are not only shared overtones between the shallow liquid in the inkstone and the muddy scent but there is also a narrative progression implied.
-This is the main way in which it contrasts with Pound's verse.
-Mazanec fills in this implied narrative with an actual story:

-It is because of this that Haruo Shirane writes that it would be wrong to only read hokkus as sketches (shasei) of scenes even though the particular contrasts in the cited verses constitute elements that one could actually encounter in single scenes, as Bashō presumably did at Yoshino and in Nara.
-Rather, the value of these kinds of verses lie in their act of consciously 'cutting' the hokku because this "summons the reader to be an active performer and interpreter" (1998, 83).
-It is not about depicting a picture, but rather creating a dynamic encounter that involves the reader's free creativity to perform the leap between the scenes.
-In enacting this leap, something about the mind that performs contrasting images is revealed: the mind's spontaneous playfulness is forgrounded and the images appear with a freshness that lacks symbolism and conceptuality.
-I take this kind of experience to be the intent of Lee Ufan, an artist that shares many of Cage's och d'Angiolini's religio-aesthetic concerns, when he writes that symbolic art prevents the creation of "open structures that makes space-time more lively and transparent" (Lee, 2018, 249).
-According to Lee, constructing a symbolic object "is a kind of crime" because it "freezes space into a particular meaning and crushes its freedom" (2018, 249).
+It is because of the presence and importance of juxtapositioning in these kinds of verses that Haruo Shirane writes that it would be wrong to only read hokku-s such as these as sketches (shasei) of scenes even though the particular contrasts in the cited verses constitute elements that one could actually encounter in single scenes, as Bashō presumably did at Yoshino and in Nara.
+Rather, the value of these kinds of verses lies in their act of consciously 'cutting' the hokku because this "summons the reader to be an active performer and interpreter" (Shirane 1998, 83).
+The verse is not primarily about depicting a picture–although it might do that too–but is rather about creating a dynamic encounter that involves the reader's free creativity to perform the leap between the scenes.
+"Interpreting" the poem does not merely entail piecing the different images together as an intellectual puzzle.
+On the contrary, in enacting the leap between the elements of the verse, something about the mind that performs contrasting images is revealed: the mind's non-conceptual, spontaneous playfulness is foregrounded and the images appear with a freshness that lacks symbolism and conceptuality.

 Taylor concludes his brilliant analysis of Pound's poem by saying that this kind of poetry "has strong analogies to contemporary non-representative visual art" (1989, 474), which Lee Ufan's body of work is an example of.
 The kinds of juxtapositions that open up 'epiphanies of interspaces' are described by Taylor to be more like non-expressive "energies" rather than "expressions" and hence has much in common with the kind of non-figurative abstract art that is more about pure forms than it is about representation.
-Such art was according to Greenberg (1940) "incapable, objectively, of communicating anything else than a sensation".
-To Greenberg, such non-representational art looked at music as the "paragon of art" because music was the art form that, due to "its remoteness from imitation" most easily could actualize the mere, non-expressive phenomenality devoid of symbolism.
-But Greenberg's characterization of music is incomplete insofar as it takes non-symbolism to be a feature of all music.
-As d'Angiolini (n.d.) writes, not all music is by default non-narrative and non-expressive.
-It is only some post-1950s music's "absence of a narrative" and absence of "dramatic articulation" that bring about music that "denies a listening centered on meaning so as to concentrate on the sonic event in itself".
-It is to explain how the non-narrativity and non-symbolism of this kind of music impact the listener that Taylor's analysis the 'epiphanies of interspaces' functions as a fitting analogy and explanatory framework.
-By furthermore supplementing Taylor's analysis with those of Lee Ufan and Haruo Shirane, a kind of rationale for non-symbolic art has been sketched: non-symbolic art is desirable not because we want to attend to things themselves as if that had some value in itself–as if things themselves (whatever that may be) are somehow 'better' than 'symbolic' things.
-Cage's and d'Angiolini's music is much more than just the mere recognition of sounds.
-Non-symbolic art is desirable because it offers unconditioned encounters with indeterminate (conceptually non-fixated) phenomena–it gives the audience a taste of the non-conceptual emptiness that is the true nature of reality.
-In performing the juxtaposition of sounds, something about the listener's mind's emptiness and spontaneous playfulness is revealed.
-In Cage's and d'Angiolini's music, there is often a mild intensity in the poetic encounter with these discontinuous sounds that move us by the sense of infinity that they suddenly open up.
+Such non-representational art, at least according to Greenberg's (1940) famous way of putting it, considered music to be the "paragon of art" because it was the art form that, due to "its remoteness from imitation", most easily could actualize the mere, non-expressive phenomenality devoid of symbolism.
+To Greenberg (1940), music was the pure form of abstract art because it was "incapable, objectively, of communicating anything else than a sensation".
+However, Greenberg's characterization of music is incomplete insofar as it takes non-symbolism as a feature of all music.
+Even though abstraction might come 'easily' for music, the kind of abstract juxtapositions that characterize In a Station of the Metro are rare since most music tries to establish a continuum and connection between sounds.
+As d'Angiolini (n.d.) writes, not all music is by default like the "energies" Taylor likens Pound's poem to.
+Not all music is non-narrative and non-expressive.
+It is only some post-1950s music's "absence of a narrative" and absence of "dramatic articulation" that bring about music that "denies a listening centered on meaning so as to concentrate on the sonic event in itself" (d'Angiolini n.d.).
+It is in order to explain how the non-narrativity and non-symbolism of this kind of music can impact the listener that Taylor's analysis of the 'epiphanies of interspaces' gives us a fitting analogy and explanatory metaphor.

 Vertical discontinuity

-If this above discussion of no-continuity refers to discontinuity on the horizontal level, Cage was also interested in achieving a similar effect of freeing the listening from narrativity by working with the quality of 'discontinuity' on the vertical level.
+If the above discussion of no-continuity refers to discontinuity on the horizontal level, Cage was also interested in achieving a similar effect of freeing the listening from narrativity by working with the quality of discontinuity on the vertical level.
 Just as on the horizontal level, the vertical discontinuity is brought about by the lack of 'conventional' relationships between sounds.
 Different layers without any 'obvious' relationship to each other 'co-exist' to create an ambiguous complexity rather than work together to achieve some singular effect.
-Vertical complexity is the topic of what I find to be the most beautiful passage from the radio dialogues Feldman and Cage conducted together in 1966-67:
+Just as with the horizontal juxtapositions, the listener is called to be an "active performer" (Shirane 1998, 83), but not by trying to piece together the layers as a puzzle.
+It is rather something non-conceptual about the mind that enacts differences that the experience opens up.

 "[Feldman:] Well, did you ever play this game eh, when you were a kid, where you filled with water right up to the top of the glass and you keep on adding pennies.
 And it doesn't fill over, and you have half of the glass full of pennies.
 And that's how I find the vertical, that no matter how many sounds I throw into it, there is a hunger for more.